Burundi: Post-conflict reconstruction

-Reconstruction efforts in Burundi started to practically take effect after 2006.
-The UN shut down its peacekeeping mission and re-focused on helping with reconstruction.
+Reconstruction efforts started to practically take effect after 2006.
+The UN shut down its peacekeeping mission and focused on helping with reconstruction.
 Toward achieving economic reconstruction, Rwanda, D.R.Congo and Burundi relaunched the regional Economic Community of the Great Lakes Countries.
-In addition, Burundi, along with Rwanda, joined the East African Community in 2007.
+Burundi and Rwanda joined the East African Community in 2007.

-However, the terms of the September 2006 Ceasefire between the government and the last remaining armed opposition group, the FLN (Forces for National Liberation, also called NLF or FROLINA), were not totally implemented, and senior FLN members subsequently left the truce monitoring team, claiming that their security was threatened.
-In September 2007, rival FLN factions clashed in the capital, killing 20 fighters and causing residents to begin fleeing.
+However, the terms of the September 2006 ceasefire between the government and the last remaining armed opposition group, the FLN (Forces for National Liberation, also called NLF or FROLINA), was not fully implemented, and senior FLN members subsequently left the truce monitoring team, claiming that their security was threatened.
+In September 2007, rival FLN factions clashed in the capital, killing 20 fighters and causing residents to flee.
 Rebel raids were reported in other parts of the country.
 The rebel factions disagreed with the government over disarmament and the release of political prisoners.
 In late 2007 and early 2008, FLN combatants attacked government-protected camps where former combatants were living.
 The homes of rural residents were also pillaged.

-The 2007 report of Amnesty International mentions many areas where improvement is required.
+A 2007 Amnesty International report mentions the country's shortcomings on human rights.
 Civilians are victims of repeated acts of violence done by the FLN.
-The latter also recruits child soldiers.
+The FLN also recruits child soldiers.
 The rate of violence against women is high.
 Perpetrators regularly escape prosecution and punishment by the state.
 There is an urgent need for reform of the judicial system.
-Genocide, war crimes and crimes against humanity continued to go unpunished.